kandros/frontend-assessment/readme.md

 - use of global shared state across multiple UI elements
 - care of details in copying a design
 - small animations

+## Time requirements

+This assessment is meant to test how a candidate works in a work-like day-to-day situation, a tight deadline (days) is highly discouraged.